IrtizaNasar/SerialBridge/examples/README.md

 A simple P5.js sketch that visualizes data from an Arduino in real-time.

 **Features:**
-- Connects to Arduino Bridge
+- Connects to Serial Bridge
 - Receives data from `arduino_1`
 - Displays data as a bar chart and line graph
 - Shows connection status indicator

 **How to use:**
-1. Start the Arduino Bridge desktop app
+1. Start the Serial Bridge desktop app
 2. Add a connection with ID `arduino_1`
 3. Upload one of the Arduino sketches to your board
 4. Open `examples/basic-p5js/index.html` in your browser